ktorio/ktor-documentation/topics/authentication.md

 To understand how the `validate` function works, we need to introduce two terms:
 * A _principal_ is an entity that can be authenticated: a user, a computer, a service, etc. In Ktor, various authentication providers might use different principals.
 For example, the `basic` and `form` providers authenticate [UserIdPrincipal](https://api.ktor.io/ktor-features/ktor-auth/ktor-auth/io.ktor.auth/-user-id-principal/index.html) while the `jwt` provider verifies [JWTPrincipal](https://api.ktor.io/ktor-features/ktor-auth-jwt/ktor-auth-jwt/io.ktor.auth.jwt/-j-w-t-principal/index.html).
   > If you use [session authentication](session-auth.md), a principal might be a data class that stores session data.
 * A _credential_ is a set of properties for a server to authenticate a principal: a user/password pair, an API key, and so on.
-For instance, the `basic` and `form` providers use [UserPasswordCredential](https://api.ktor.io/ktor-features/ktor-auth/ktor-auth/io.ktor.auth/-user-password-credential/index.html) to validate a user name and password while `jwt` validates [JWTCredential](https://api.ktor.io/ktor-features/ktor-auth-jwt/ktor-auth-jwt/io.ktor.auth.jwt/-j-w-t-credential/index.html).
+For instance, the `basic` and `form` providers use [UserPasswordCredential](https://api.ktor.io/ktor-features/ktor-auth/ktor-auth/io.ktor.auth/-user-password-credential/index.html) to validate a username and password while `jwt` validates [JWTCredential](https://api.ktor.io/ktor-features/ktor-auth-jwt/ktor-auth-jwt/io.ktor.auth.jwt/-j-w-t-credential/index.html).

 So, the `validate` function checks a specified [Credential](https://api.ktor.io/ktor-features/ktor-auth/ktor-auth/io.ktor.auth/-credential/index.html) and returns a [Principal](https://api.ktor.io/ktor-features/ktor-auth/ktor-auth/io.ktor.auth/-principal/index.html) in a case of successful authentication or `null` if authentication fails.